e-desouza/multi-arch-devops/README.md

 ## Tips for multi-architecture builds:

 - Use multi-architecture base images.
-The official images on RedHat Container Registry and dockerhub of popular run-times are multi-arch enabled.
+The official images on RedHat Container Registry and dockerhub of popular run-times are multi-arch enabled, signed and supported by their vendors (e.g IBM for the popular WebSphere Liberty runtime)
 - Use multi-stage builds.
-You will as many copies of binaries as architectures, so image size can creep up quickly.
+You will store as many copies of binaries as architectures, so image size can creep up quickly
 - Optimize for prod by stripping debug symbols, using UPX etc
-- Use native architecture build environments instead of `buildx` for speed.
+- Use native architecture build environments instead of `buildx` for speed

-Thats it !
-You now now build your multi-architecture deployment pipeline on OpenShift !
+> **Thats it !
+You can now build your multi-architecture deployment pipeline on OpenShift across any public and private cloud environment ! 🎉**

 <div style="page-break-after: always;"></div>